olivierfriard/some_info/ADI.md

 		output file name [default= adi_out.tsv]

 	-m NUMBER, --max_freq=NUMBER
-		Maximum frequency to use when calculating the value
+		Maximum frequency to use when calculating the value (default: 10000)

 	-t NUMBER, --db_treshold=NUMBER
 		Threshold to use in the calculation (default: -50)